How are we intelligent? Albert Einstein, one of the greatest minds in the world once said,

-For educators, it is difficult to find the perfect assessment that could cater to EVERY student, but what if it’s not about catering to each of them but simply identifying continuously what is best for them in achieving their own needs and goals when learning?
-One of the approaches to this is using holistic assessments, which has been proposed by Teach for Malaysia in their article on the abolishment of UPSR (Primary School Achievement Test).
+For educators, it is difficult to find the perfect assessment that could cater to EVERY student, but what if it’s not about catering to each of them?
+What if we could continuously identify what is best for them in achieving their own needs and goals when learning?
+One of the ways to do this is by holistic assessments, which was proposed by Teach for Malaysia in their article on the abolishment of UPSR (Primary School Achievement Test).

 Journaling enables students to reflect and keep track of their learning progress by making sense of what has been taught to them.
-This method gives them the freedom to express themselves by writing or it could even be a video of themselves talking about their learning journey.
-In the long run, students can better practice what they learn and have the capability to be more self-aware of their own learning which helps them to improve themselves as well.
+This method gives them the freedom to express themselves by writing, or it could even be a video of themselves talking about their learning journey.
+In the long run, students can better practice what they learn and have the capability to be more self-aware of their own learning which helps them know how to improve themselves as well.

 Most importantly, we must have a better understanding of who our students are and where their strengths lie in order to support them better, as students are different from one another.
 Using holistic assessments is effective in providing that flexibility for teachers to assess their students based on their individual performance and progress, avoiding a one-size-fits-all assessment that may not be fair nor affective given their unique circumstances.

 With the pandemic interrupting our students from formal learning and gaining of experiences needed in their formative years, we need to relook at how we should be measuring our students in different capacities.
 Not only to support their growth but to also provide them a more meaningful learning journey.